dwarmstrong/homebin/README.rst

     get a street address from command line arguments or clipboard and open web browser to the Google Maps page for the address collatz.py
-    explore the *Collatz sequence*, sometimes called "the simplest impossible math problem" dateAndWeight.py
+    explore the *Collatz sequence*, sometimes called "the simplest impossible math problem" dateAndStep.py
+    collect dates (x_axis) and corresponding pedometer measurements (y_axis) from my daily logfile and write to a new logfile + generate a graph dateAndWeight.py
-    collect dates (x_axis) and corresponding weight measurements (y_axis) from my daily logfile and write to a new logfile + generate a graph using matplotlib dateAndY.py
+    collect dates (x_axis) and corresponding weight measurements (y_axis) from my daily logfile and write to a new logfile + generate a graph dateAndY.py
     collect dates (x_axis) and corresponding y measurements (y_axis) from a logfile and write to a new logfile + generate a graph using matplotlib daysUntil.py